 As time goes on, your life insurance needs may change to make a whole life policy more suited to your situation.
 There are four typical reasons, along with variations on these themes:

-You could only afford a term policy on your initial purchase, and you now can afford the higher premiums of a whole life policy — and have decided that the return on a whole life policy is a better use of money than a term life policy with the difference in term and whole life policy premiums invested separately.
+You could only afford a term policy on your initial purchase, and you now can afford the higher premiums of a whole-life policy — and have decided that the return on a whole-life policy is a better use of money than a term-life policy with the difference in term and whole life policy premiums invested separately.

 You want to extend insurance beyond the original term policy and prefer to switch to whole life to avoid future policy changes (or, as in the above case, you like the investment aspect of a whole life policy).

 Your health is degrading to the point that you can't get an affordable policy when the term policy expires.
-By switching to a whole life policy, you will not have to take a medical exam to determine insurability.
+By switching to a whole-life policy, you will not have to take a medical exam to determine insurability.

-You think a permanent life policy would make life easier on others after you are gone, such as by providing trust funds for a special needs child or helping your heirs pay estate taxes.
+You think a permanent life policy would make life easier for others after you are gone, such as by providing trust funds for a special needs child or helping your heirs pay estate taxes.

 To be able to switch, your term policy must be a convertible policy.
 Most are, but it's important to verify this with your insurer.
 Convertible policies generally have a limit on when they can be converted, driven by your age or the percentage of your policy remaining.

 This type of insurance review is important to do with a knowledgeable agent.
-My team and I can guide you through the process accurately and personally, give us a call, 616-233-9050.
+My team and I can guide you through the process accurately and personally, give us a call, at 616-233-9050.

-You may have good reason for converting your term life into a whole life policy, but understand all of the ramifications involved.
+You may have a good reason for converting your term life into a whole life policy, but understand all of the ramifications involved.
 Don't just accept a sales pitch.
 Make sure that you clearly define what you want out of a life insurance policy, and consider both the economic factors and risk/safety factors with all of your options.